sgaliamov/blog/_posts/rust/rust-pros-and-cons.md

 1. No reflection.
 Things like de-serialization and IoC containers are not easy to implement, but possible.
 Adopting the `Poor Man's DI` approach can solve this problem.
 1. No ternary operator.
 Very minor minus.
 But why not have it?
 1. It's a very new language still.
 Some documentation is missing.
-1. Snake case.
 1. When deal with generics (collect) have to declare type and temp variable.
 Hard to chain in the same way how we chain generic methods in C#.
 1. Memory fragmentation is possible.
-But it's not really important.
+But it doesn't really matter.
 1. Rust doesn’t allow you to create your own operators or overload arbitrary operators.
 1. Still can implement template method: